vitessio/website/content/en/docs/user-guides/configuration-basic/vttablet-mysql.md

 * `enable_replication_reporter`: Enabling this flag will make vttablet send its replication lag information to the vtgates, and they will use this information to avoid sending queries to replicas that are lagged beyond a threshold.
 * `unhealthy_threshold`: If `enable_replication_reporter` is enabled, and the replication lag exceeds this threshold, then vttablet stops serving queries.
 This value is meant to match the vtgate `discovery_high_replication_lag_minimum_serving` flag.
 * `degraded_threshold`: This flag does not change vttablet’s behavior.
 This threshold is used to report a warning in the status page if the replication lag exceeds this threshold.
 This value is meant to match the vtgate `discovery_low_replication_lag` flag.
 * `restore_from_backup`: This flag informs vttablet to automatically restore data from the latest backup.
 Once this task completes, vttablet will point itself at the current primary to catch up on replication.
-When then falls below the specified threshold, vtgate will automatically start sending queries to the tablet.
+When that falls below the specified threshold, vtgate will automatically start sending queries to the tablet.
 * `queryserver-config-pool-size`:This value should be set to the max number of simultaneous queries you want MySQL to run.
 This should typically be around 2-3x the number of allocated CPUs.
 Around 4-16.
 There is not much harm in going higher with this value, but you may see no additional benefits.
 This pool gets used if the workload is set to `oltp`, which is the default.
 * `queryserver-config-transaction-cap`: This value should be set to how many concurrent transactions you wish to allow.
 This should be a function of transaction rate and transaction length.
 Typical values are in the low 100s.
 * `queryserver-config-stream-pool-size`: This value is relevant only if you plan to run streaming queries using the `workload=’olap’` setting.
 This value depends on how many simultaneous streaming queries you plan to run.
 Typical values are similar to `queryserver-config-pool-size`.